 Fairfax Water provides water to the Service Authority from two water treatment plants, the Corbalis Water Treatment Plant in Herndon, Virginia, which withdraws water from the Potomac River and the Griffith Water Treatment Plant in Lorton, Virginia, which withdraws water from the Occoquan Reservoir.
 The Authority participates in construction and expansion costs of the two water treatment plants based on the Authority's purchased capacity.
-Amounts expended for construction, expansion and capacity in fiscal years 2020 and 2019, were \$1.9 million and \$3.7 million, respectively, with total payments to date as of June 30, 2020 of \$130.0 million.
+Amounts expended for construction, expansion and capacity in fiscal years 2021 and 2020, were \$132,000 and \$1.9 million, respectively, with total payments to date as of June 30, 2021 of \$130.2 million.

 The Authority also has agreements with Fairfax Water for the reservation of transmission main capacity.
 Under these agreements, the Authority is required to make equal monthly payments for varying terms that range up to 420 months (35 years) from the date of the initial payment.
-Payments made in fiscal years 2020 and 2019 were approximately \$700,000.
+Payments made in fiscal years 2021 and 2020 were approximately \$700,000 for each year.
 Future payments due to Fairfax Water for these agreements are as follows:

 Years Ending June 30,

-2021 \$ 668,006

-2022 668,006
+2022 \$ 668,006

 2023 668,006

 2024 668,006

 2025 668,006

-2026-2030 3,340,030
+2026 668,006

+2027-2030 2,672,024

-Total \$ 6,680,060
+Total \$ 6,012,054

 In addition, Fairfax Water charges the Authority a rate per thousand gallons of water delivered.
 The rate is based on Fairfax Water's operation, maintenance, and general and administrative costs divided by total consumption billed.
-Purchased water expenditures related to Fairfax Water for fiscal years 2020 and 2019 were approximately \$12.3 million and \$11.1 million, respectively.
+Purchased water expenditures related to Fairfax Water for fiscal years 2021 and 2020 were approximately \$11.3 million and \$12.3 million, respectively.